Find Affordable College Courses

 The following schools top our list of the Most Popular Engineering Master's Degree Colleges.

-Our analysis found North Carolina State University to be the most popular school for engineering students who want to pursue a master’s degree in North Carolina.
-NC State is a very large public school located in the city of Raleigh.
+Our 2023 rankings named North Carolina State University the most popular school in North Carolina for engineering students working on their master’s degree.
+NC State is a fairly large public school located in the city of Raleigh.

 Of the 800 students majoring in engineering at NC State, 74% are male and 26% are female.